 Sometimes junk has a way of coming into your home unintentionally.
-Sometimes, you aren’t even aware that some of the items in your home should be trashed.
+Sometimes, you aren’t even aware that some of the items in your home should be decluttered.
 I’m here to tell you that there are 2 items EVERY household has, that can be eliminated immediately.

-1. Old Magazines
+1. Old Magazines & Newspapers

-Magazines have a way to pile up very quickly, because although some of you may have certain subscriptions, there are also many free magazines that come in the mail from stores.
+Magazines and newspapers have a way to pile up very quickly, because although some of you may have certain subscriptions, there are also many free magazines that come in the mail from stores.
 My two are Pottery Barn and J.Crew.
 These are my very favorite stores and I look forward to receiving these magazines, but I DO NOT keep them indefinitely.
 There are just 3 guidelines to look out for:

 Allow yourself to keep magazines that hold value to you.